Public liability insurance that protects you

 - Catering insurance – Cover for caterers, whether working at events, from home, or running food vans.

-Whatever your industry or type of business you own, we can tailor a policy to your needs.
+Whatever your industry or type of business, we can tailor a policy to your needs.

 This depends on the nature and size of your business, the level of risk involved and any claims history you might have.